EXPRESSCLUSTER/UM8700/README.md

 Zip the `clp.conf` file into `clp-old.zip` and copy `scripts` directory into the `clp-old.zip`.

-On the WebUI of the newer cluster (ECX4 or later), import the `clp-old.zip` and export the configuration and name it as `clp-new.zip`.
+On the WebUI of the newer cluster (ECX5 or later), import the `clp-old.zip` and export the configuration and name it as `clp-new.zip`.

 Extract `clp.conf` from the `clp-new.zip` to the current directory.

 Open `cmd.exe`.
 Change directory to where the `clp.conf` was extracted.
 Issue `clpcfadm.py` command as follows to edit the clp.conf in the current directory.

+If you are using before ECX4, we recommend using `clpcfset` command to set up the system.

 Assumption: